-- Management Theory.
+- Organizational Behavior.
 3 hrs.
-An analysis of managerial functions, concepts, and practices within organizations.
+A study of individual and group behavior in organizations, including motivation, leadership, and communication..
 See also MGT 500. - 511.
 Financial Accounting.
 3 hrs.
 Prerequisite: Computer literacy.
 Fundamentals of accumulating, reporting, and interpreting financial accounting information for internal and external uses.
 See also ACC 511. - 520.
-Managerial Economics.
+Economic Analysis for Managers.
 3 hrs.
-Prerequisites: Computer literacy; calculus.
-An examination of microeconomic theory as applied to managerial decision making.
+Prerequisites: Computer literacy, calculus.
+Micro-economic and macro-economic analysis as applied to managerial decision making.
 See also ECO 520. - 530.
-Statistics for Managers.
+Operations Management.
 3 hrs.
-Prerequisite: Computer literacy.
-An examination of statistical techniques as applied to managerial decision making. - 545.
-Communication Skills for Managers.
-3 hrs.
+An analysis of modern operations management in terms of efficiency, productivity, quality, and service to the customer. - 545.
+Communication Skills for Managers 3 hrs.
 Prerequisite: Admission to MBA or MPA program.
 A course designed to develop communication skills as they relate to managerial effectiveness. - 546.
 Legal Environment of Management.
 1.5 hrs.
 A survey of the major legal considerations affecting managerial decision making. - 550.
 Marketing Foundations.
 3 hrs.
-An analysis of marketing functions, concepts, and practices in managerial decision making.
-See also MKT 550. - 570.
+An analysis of marketing functions, concepts, and practices in managerial decision making Secales MKT 550. - 570.
 Managerial Finance.
 3 hrs.
 Prerequisites: Computer literacy; MBA 511 or the equivalent.
 A study of financial analysis in managerial decision making.
-See also FIN 570. - Management Information Systems.
+See also FIN 570. - 580.
+Management Information Systems.
 3 hrs.
 Prerequisite: Computer literacy.
 An analysis of the impact of information systems and technology on organizations.
-See also MIS 580. - 585.
-Integrative Management.
-1.5 hrs.
-Prerequisites: Admission to MBA program.
-An analysis of strategies and decision making using case studies to integrate all business functions. - 598.
+See also MIS 580. - 598.
 International Business Seminar Abroad.
 3-6 hrs. - 600.
 Business and Society.
 3 hrs.
 Prerequisite: Admission to MBA or MPA program.
 An examination of internal and external factors influencing decision making with an emphasis on ethics, civic responsibility, social responsiveness, and professional values. - 605.
 Problems in Marketing Management.
 3 hrs.
 Prerequisite: MBA 550 or the equivalent.
 Applications of analytical and communication skills in solving complex marketing problems.
 See also MKT 605. - 610.
-Organizational Management.
+Analytical Decision Making.
 3 hrs.
-Prerequisite: MBA 500 or the equivalent.
-Applications of analytical and communication skills in solving complex management problems.
-See also MGT 610. - 611.
+Application of quantitative methods to decision making. - 611.
 Managerial Accounting.
 3 hrs.
 Prerequisite: MBA 511 or the equivalent.
 An analysis of the use of accounting information in managerial decision making. - 620.
 Macroeconomic Analysis for Managers.
 3 hrs.
 Prerequisites: MBA 520; MBA 530.
-An examination of the use of macroeconomic analysis and information in managerial decision making. - 630.
-Operations Management, 3 hrs.
-Prerequisite: MBA 500.
-An analysis of modern operations management in terms of efficiency, productivity, quality, and service to the customer. - 640.
+An examination of the use of macroeconomic analysis and information in managerial decision making. - 640.
 Problems in Corporate Finance.
 3 hrs.
 Prerequisite: MBA 570.
 Applications of financial theory to complex financial problems. - 650.
 Business Modeling.
 3 hrs.
 Prerequisite: MBA 580.
 An examination of the theory and applications of formal models in managerial decision making. - 660.
-Managerial Strategy and Planning.
+Global Business Strategy.
 3 hrs.
 Prerequisite: Admission to MBA program.
 An analysis of strategic business planning and implementation from the perspective of top management. - 685.
-Managing in a Global Environment.
+Management of the Multinational Enterprise.
 3 hrs.
-Prerequisites: MBA 620.
-An analysis of the global environment and its implications for managerial decision making. - 692.
-Special Problems in Business Administration. $1\text{-}6~\mathrm{hrs}.$
+An analysis of the global environment and its implications for cross-border management. - 692.
+Special Problems in Business Administration.
+1-6 hrs.